 What Are The Symptoms Of Shingles?

 According to the medical community, the early signs and symptoms of shingles manifest 1 – 5 days before the rash develops.
 The early warning signs include itching, tingling, burning, and pain in the area where the rash will develop.
-Other symptoms include a fever, chills, a headache, and an upset stomach.
+Other symptoms include fever, chills, a headache, and an upset stomach.
 The most common location for the shingles rash outbreak is around one side of your waist.
 The second most common outbreak location is one side of your forehead, or around one eye.

 According to the medical community, about 20 percent of people with shingles develop a rash across multiple dermatomes.
 Dermatomes are described as separate skin regions that are supplied by separate spinal nerves.
-When the virus affects 3-plus dermatomes in form of the rash, it’s called widespread (disseminated) zoster.
+When the virus affects 3-plus dermatomes in form of a rash, it’s called a widespread (disseminated) zoster.
 In widespread zoster, the rash looks more like chickenpox than shingles and is more likely to occur in people with weakened immune systems.

 What Are The Treatment Options For Shingles?

 According to the medical community, there is no cure for shingles.
-However, the medical professionals believe that quick diagnosis and early treatment with antiviral medication can stop the attack.
-If your shingles is not stopped, doctors still believe antiviral medication can make your case shorter and milder.
+However, medical professionals believe that quick diagnosis and early treatment with antiviral medication can stop the attack.
+If your shingles are not stopped, doctors still believe antiviral medication can make your case shorter and milder.
 Doctors generally prescribe patients with Acyclovir (Zovirax), Famciclovir (Famvir), or Valacyclovir (Valtrex).
 Due to shingles causing severe pain, your doctor may also recommend: